-How Can Eating Issues Affects Our Lives
+How Can Eating Issues Affect Our Lives?

 Whether it is anorexia, bulimia, food addictions, or simply having a relationship with food that we regard as less than healthy, countless numbers of us struggle with eating issues.

-And this just outlines the most acute situations.
-Many more of us struggle with overeating and other challenging relationships with food that don’t technically fall under a specific disorder name.
+These disorders can have serious health consequences.
+Eating disorders have the second highest mortality rate of all mental health disorders, surpassed only by opioid addiction.3 Among those who struggle with anorexia, 1 in 5 deaths is by suicide.3 Many more of us struggle with overeating and other challenging relationships with food that don’t technically fall under a specific disorder name.

-Many times, the programs designed to help those of us with eating issues focus on changing behavior.
+Many times, the programs designed to help those with eating issues focus on changing behavior.
 Certainly changing behavior is important, but attempting to change behaviors without changing the beliefs that fuel them becomes an uphill battle fraught with backsliding.

-We have found that, for a large number of people, their relationship to food is a microcosm of their relationship to their entire lives.
+We have found that, for a large number of people, their relationship with food is a microcosm of their relationship to their entire lives.
 When someone believes that their life is out of their control, for instance, they may seek to regain it by attempting to control their world; and one of the ways they might do this is by strictly limiting what and how much they eat.
 When someone feels that their life is empty, and they are a victim to the emptiness, they may endeavor to fill the void with food.

 We can help you to uncover the beliefs you hold which fuel your relationship with food.
 We do this in a very nonjudgmental manner, and we don’t try to convince you to change how you eat.
 We simply give you the opportunity to decide what type of relationship you’d like to have with food, and then we give you tools and assistance with dropping the often undiscovered beliefs in your way.
-Then, we can help you learn to construct a new set of beliefs to set you on the long-term track you desire.
+Then we can help you learn to construct a new set of beliefs to set you on the long-term track you desire.

 Indeed, we have had participants in the past who have moved beyond their overeating, anorexia or bulimia.